Ukraine and Russia: What you need to know right now

 QUOTES

-* "An entire bus was shot out.
-We were on a bus for civilians.
-There were about 20 people on board, 14 people survived.
-Eight dead bodies," Yulia told Reuters Television from her Chuhuiv hospital bed.
+* "The bastards!" said 66-year-old Vasily in Bucha, weeping with rage in a thick coat and woollen hat.
+"I'm sorry.
+The tank behind me was shooting.
+Dogs!"

-(Compiled by Grant McCool and William Mallard)
+(Compiled by William Mallard)